ouchitaikoproject/OuchiTaikoProject/READMEBAK.md

 **For Ka Plates:**

 Let's start with the Ka plates - specifically, the Left Ka.
-You will be using the Left Ka TOP and the Left Ka BOTTOM plate.
+You will be using the Left Ka TOP and the Left Ka BOTTOM Plate.

 Apply wood glue to the underside of the top Ka plate and apply wood glue to the topside of the lower Ka plate.
 Press the two pieces together and clamp or weigh them down.
-Until the glue really starts to set, periodically check the plates to make sure no shifting has occurred - if so, re-align and clamp harder.
+Until the glue really starts to set, periodically check the plates to make sure no shifting has occurred - If so, re-align and clamp harder.
 Leave the clamps and weight on for at least 6 hours.
 Let the glue fully cure for 24 hours before continuing past the gluing steps.

 **Repeat this exact same process for the Right Ka.**

 **For Don Plates:**

 Apply wood glue to the underside of the top Don plate and apply wood glue to the topside of the lower Don plate.
 Press the two pieces together and clamp or weigh them down.
-Until the glue really starts to set, periodically check the plates to make sure no shifting has occurred - if so, re-align and clamp harder.
+Until the glue really starts to set, periodically check the plates to make sure no shifting has occurred - If so, re-align and clamp harder.
 Leave the clamps and weight on for at least 6 hours.
 Let the glue fully cure for 24 hours before continuing past the gluing steps.

 **Repeat this exact same process for the Right Don.**

 ---